ShowcaseMePortfolioist/portfolio-documentation/docs/portfolio.md

 ### Blog

-This section talks about your perspective and latest news on recent technologies.
+This section talks about your perspective and the latest news on recent technologies.

 **_Code Example_**